What is an executive leadership development program?

 Yes.
 ADI commonly begins with leadership assessments and upward feedback surveys to give executives an objective view of their current impact.
 These tools reveal strengths, blind spots, and patterns affecting engagement, accountability, and execution.
 The findings are then translated into coaching action plans, making the assessment process directly useful rather than simply informational.

-Can the program be customized for finance teams and business goals?
+Can the program be customized for finance teams and specific business goals?

 Yes.
 ADI tailors leadership development around the organization's goals, challenges, and operating environment.
 For finance teams, that may include improving manager effectiveness, strengthening collaboration with other departments, leading change initiatives, or building a stronger coaching culture.
 The content, assessments, and follow-up support are designed to connect leadership growth with measurable business priorities.

-How long does a leadership development program usually take?
+How does ADI's leadership development program work step by step?

-What outcomes can organizations expect from the program?
+What outcomes can organizations expect from ADI's leadership development program?

 Organizations can expect stronger coaching capability, clearer accountability, improved engagement, and more consistent leadership behaviors across finance teams.
 Because ADI focuses on behavior and reinforcement, the program is built to support measurable improvements in execution and culture, not just participant satisfaction.
 Many clients use it to strengthen leadership pipelines and improve performance sustainability over time.